5. Performance Analysis¶

 routine.

-As a benchmark, we also include gcol
+As a benchmark, we also include gcol’s dsatur option from

-’s local search algorithms (opt_alg=2
+local search algorithms (opt_alg=2 and opt_alg=3) are used here,

 #Carry out the trials and put the results into a list